 You can summarize the report by up to five levels.
 To add fields to summarize the report:

-- Click and drag a field from the Builder panel to the Summary section on the Report Properties panel.
-Or, you can click the link to search for and select a field.
+- Click and drag a field from the Table Columns section to the Column summary section on the Table Properties panel.
+Or, click to search for and select a field.

 - A field can only appear once in the summary.